 Prerequisite: Grades of "C" or higher in ECD 1023 Foundations of Early Childhood Education, ECD 1403 Child Development and Developmental Theories, ECD 2023 Math and Science for Young Children, and ECD 2033 Language and Literacy for Young Children.
 Offered in the spring semester.
 This course is based on the foundation of research in child development and focuses on planning and implementing enriching environments with appropriate interactions and activities for all children (three to eight years of age) in an inclusive environment to maximize physical, cognitive, communication, creative, language/literacy, and social/emotional growth and development.
 Competencies are based on standards developed by the National Association for the Education of Young Children for quality early childhood settings.
-Also covered is information on the Quality Approval process and Accreditation for Early Childhood settings in Arkansas, called Better Beginnings and the Arkansas Framework Handbook for Three and Four Year Olds.
-This course meets the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care Early Childhood Education.
-Students must a "C" or higher in each course that meet the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential to receive the credential.
+Also covered is information on the Quality Approval process and Accreditation for Early Childhood settings in Arkansas, called Better Beginnings and the Arkansas Child Development and Learning Standards: Birth Through 60 Months.
+This course meets the competencies for the Arkansas Birth to Five Early 86.e

+Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however, students must earn a "C" or higher to receive the credential.